 \subsection{Multivariate K-series}

-K-series density estimation is easily generalisable to multivariate distributions by considering the product of independent univariate distributions as the reference pdf.
+K-series density estimation is easily generalizable to multivariate distributions by considering the product of independent univariate distributions as the reference joint pdf.
 The coefficients of the corresponding multivariate orthogonal polynomials recover the multivariate dependence structure via their joint moments.

 Let $\X=(X_1,\ldots,X_k)^T$ be a vector of continuous random variables with joint non-negative pdf $f(\x)$, upper bounded and supported on $\Omega$ with countable zeros.
 Suppose that there exists a $k$-dimensional compact cube $\Qcal$, such that $\Omega \subseteq \mathcal{Q}$.
-We assume that a finite number of moments, not necessarily an equal number for all, is known for each $X_{i}$, $i=1,\ldots, k$, and all cross-product moments are also known.
-That is, we assume the set $M_{d_{1},\ldots,d_{k}}$ is known.
+We assume that a finite number of moments, not necessarily an equal number for all, is known for each $X_{j}$, $j=1,\ldots, k$, and all cross-product moments are also known.
+That is, we assume the set